fluent/fluentd-docs-gitbook/plugins/input/forward.md

 |:-----|:--------|:--------|
 | bool | false   | 0.14.5  |

-Connections will be disconnected right after receiving a message if this value is `true`.
+The connections will be disconnected right after receiving a message, if `true`.

 ### `send_keepalive_packet`